Contextuality in the Bundle Approach, n-Contextuality, and the Role of Holonomy: Bundle approach

-defining a global section of the $\mathbb{R}^{+}$-fibration.
-By theorem \ref{FAB}, the model is $\mathbb{R}^{+}$-non-contextual, in agreement with non-contextual fraction $NCF=1$. \end{example}
+defining a global section of the probabilistic bundle.
+By Theorem \ref{FAB}, the example is noncontextual, in agreement with noncontextual fraction $NCF=1$. \end{example}

-\begin{example}[Liar cycle, PR box model] The PR box model of Fig. \ref{Liar cycle} can't be described as a combination in $R=\mathbb{R}^{+}$ of global events, thus there isn't a global section that describes it.
-The cause is the swap in the context $ea$, giving a $\mathbb{R}^{+}$-contextual behaviour for this $\mathbb{R}^{+}$-fibration, with non-contextual fraction $NCF=0$.
-The PR box model is an example of strong contextuality, once there isn't any well-defined global event, and can't be reproduced by quantum theory. \end{example}
+\begin{example}[Liar cycle] The example of Table \ref{Liar cycle} can’t be described as a combination of global events, thus there isn’t a global section that describes it.
+The cause is the swap in the context $ea$, giving a contextual behaviour for this probabilistic bundle, with noncontextual fraction $NCF=0$.
+A liar cycle is an example of strong contextuality \cite{Abramsky_2011}, once there is not any well-defined global event. \end{example}

-\begin{example}[KCBS model] The KCBS model of Fig. \ref{KCBS} follows the same reasoning as the PR box model.
-It can't be described by a combination of global events, because of an odd number of swaps.
-The non-contextual fraction is $NCF=0$, showing the $\mathbb{R}^{+}$-contextual behavior of this model. \end{example}
+\begin{example}[KCBS] The example of Table \ref{KCBS} follows the same reasoning as the previous one.
+A combination of global events can’t describe it, because of an odd number of swaps.
+The noncontextual fraction is $NCF=0$, demonstrating the contextual behavior of this example. \end{example}

-\begin{example}[Hardy model] The example of Fig. \ref{Hardy} has two important differences from the previous ones.
-First it is more complicated, but one still can directly see if it is contextual or not just using the events.
-Second, it can be realized in quantum theory.